stemey/baucis/README.md

 ![David Rjckaert III - Philemon and Baucis Giving Hospitality to Jupiter and Mercury](https://github.com/murmux/baucis/raw/master/david_rijckaert_iii-philemon_and_baucis.jpg "Hermes is like: 'Hey Baucis, don't kill that goose.
 And thanks for the REST.'")

+David Rijckaert - Philemon and Baucis Giving Hospitality to Jupiter and Mercury

 Like Baucis and Philemon of old, this library provides REST to the weary traveler.
 Automatically creates REST services from Mongoose models:

     var Vegetable = new Schema({